[Originally posted on my Italian blog in 2010, updated for 2026]

 – Hunter’s Point South Park, Long Island City – for that dreamy, skyline-wide view

-And don’t forget your long tripod or selfie stick—it’ll help you rise above the crowd and capture the glow without obstruction. ✨📸
+Plan to arrive at least 3 hours early to claim your “front-row seat.”
+Bring a long tripod or selfie stick: it’ll help you rise above the crowd and capture the glow without obstruction.

 Just to give you an idea of how different the experience can be depending on where you watch it: